About

 The student program was the result of a desire to offer further formation opportunities to complement Religious Education classes following a positive senior student retreat experience.
 Some of the students wanted to continue in formation and outreach and so a senior youth ministry team was formed.
 Integrating students into the broader Church beyond school also became an important focus.
 This became known as the CSYMI Four - Phase Model.

 Leader and teacher formation is also integral to CSYMI.
 The first national staff formation conference was held at Marist College Canberra in 2009.
-The Catholic Leaders Formation Network (CLFN) now offers ongoing formation programs, resources and certification to over a thousand members.
+The SPIRITUS Leaders International Network (SILN) now offers ongoing formation programs, resources and certification to over a thousand members.

 CSYMI was approved by the Australian Catholic Bishops Conference (ACBC) Commission for Mission and Faith Formation as a national post - World Youth Day Sydney 2008 work for the Australian Church.
 CSYMI’s national partner is the Australian Catholic University’s La Salle Academy.